THE LAW OF PRIVATE NUISANCE

 Property damage where liability is strict (category 1)

 Nuisance in its first form encompasses property damage caused by another occupier of land.
-For instance, this might be damage caused by vibrations (e.g. from pile-driving), by explosions (e.g. from volatised bitumen or fireworks) or by flooding (e.g. from drains or across made ground).
+For instance, this might be damage caused by vibrations (e.g. from pile-driving), by explosions (e.g. from volatised bitumen or fireworks) or by sewage or flooding (e.g. from drains or across made ground).
 In all of these cases the defendant itself will have brought about some physical state of affairs which gives rise to the nuisance.
 Examples are a mound of earth through which rainwater can percolate, or generating machinery which causes vibrations.
 In these cases, the land-use tends be dangerous or unusual in character.
 The unusual nature of the activity calls for extra steps to be taken to ensure that neighbouring property is not damaged.
 Unsurprisingly, therefore, liability is strict.
 A landowner engages in such an activity at its peril.
 The damage about which a complaint is made must have been the foreseeable consequence of the landowner’s acts.
 It is for the defendant to find a defence to its actions.

 See the section Direct Property Damage in the drop-down menu under Private Nuisance.